jdeath/Hubspace-Homeassistant/README.md

   attribute: watts
   ```
 ### Services:
 The integration now has the capability to send a service.
-You may want this if there is a capability you want, but it not supported by the integration.
+You may want this if there is a capability that is not supported by the integration.
-For example, if you want to send the rainbow effect:
+For example, if you want to send the rainbow effect to your rgb light:
 ```
 service: hubspace.send_command
 data: